The least eigenvalue of the complements of graphs with given connectivity: Introduction

-Although there are much research about the least eigenvalues of graphs (See [1-8]), there is little research about the least eigenvalues of the complements of graphs.
-Y. Fan, F. Zhang and Y. Wang \cite{Y. Fan} characterized the connected graph with the minimal least eigenvalue among all complements of trees.
-G. Jiang, G. Yu, W. Sun and Z. Ruan \cite{G.Jiang} achieved the graph with the minimum least eigenvalue among all graphs whose complements have only two pendent vertices.
+There is a lot of research on the least eigenvalue of a graph.
+One of the goals is to use eigenvalue or eigenvector to investigate the graph structure.
+Bell, Cvetkovi\'{c}, Rowlinson and Simi\'{c}\cite{F.B.1} characterized the graphs with minimum least eigenvalue.
+Fan, Wang and Gao\cite{Y.Y.Y} determined the unique graph with minimum least eigenvalue among all unicyclic graphs with fixed order.
+Further results on the least eigenvalue were focused on graphs with some invariants being fixed, like connectivity by Ye, Fan and Liang\cite{M.L}, domination number, maximum vertex degree, cut vertices and cut edge by Zhu\cite{B.Z.O, B.Z,Y.F, B.Z.T}, independence number or cover number by Tan and Fan\cite{Y.T}, or some specified classes of graphs, like unicyclic graphs with $k$ pendant vertices and fixed diameter by Liu, Zhai and Shu\cite{R.S,M.S} and unicyclic graphs with given independence number by Hou and Qu\cite{H.Q}.

+The complement of a graph $G$ is denoted by $G^c=(V(G^c),E(G^c))$, where $V(G^c)=V(G)$ and $E(G^c)=\{uv:u,v\in V(G),uv\notin E(G)\}$.
 A graph and its complement could be completely distinct, say, the complement of a tree is no longer a tree, and so the least eigenvalues of a graph and its complement could be completely distinct.
 Therefore, it is meaning for us to study the least eigenvalues of the complements of graphs.
+Up to now there is little research about the least eigenvalues of the complements of graphs.
+Fan, Zhang and Wang \cite{Y.Fan} characterized the connected graph with the minimal least eigenvalue among all complements of trees.
+Jiang, Yu, Sun and Ruan \cite{G.Jiang} achieved the graph with the minimum least eigenvalue among all graphs whose complements have only two pendent vertices.

-The {\it connectivity} of graph $G$ is the minimum number of vertices whose deletion yields the resulting graph disconnected.
-We study the least eigenvalue of the complements of graphs with given connectivity in this paper.
-This paper is organized as follows.
-In Section $2$ we give some preliminary results.
-In Section $3$ we determine the graph which attain the minimum least eigenvalue among all complements of connected simple graphs with given connectivity.
+The {\it connectivity} of the graph $G$ is the minimum number of vertices whose deletion yields the resulting graph disconnected.
+In this paper, we investigate the least eigenvalue of the complements of graphs with given connectivity.
+It can be seen from the proof of our main theorem that our approach is quite different from those previously exploited in problems regarding the least eigenvalue of graphs.
+This enables us to determine the graph which attains the minimum least eigenvalue among all complements of connected simple graphs with given connectivity.